C-Accel-CRIPT/cript-excel-uploader/docs/individual_sheets.md

 <details>
 <summary>Notes on multiple software_configurations</summary>
-Use the Id syntax described in <a href="excel_rows.md" target=_blank>Structure of Excel Sheets </a> to have multiple software_configurations in your Computation node
+Use the ID syntax described in <a href="../excel_rows" target=_blank>Structure of Excel Sheets </a> to have multiple software_configurations in your Computation node
 </details>

 <br> <br>